VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

 };
 ```

 When requesting a [CharSet](/documentation/api/class-char-set/) by providing a shared [CharSetSpec](/documentation/api/struct-char-set-spec/), the engine will only allocate a [CharSet](/documentation/api/class-cha-set/) once, and any subsequent request will be served with the previously created instance.
-This saves both work and graphics memory, as well as CPU performance.
+This saves both work and graphics memory, as well as CPU time.

-The overshoot of a shared [CharSetSpec](/documentation/api/struct-char-set-spec/) that only allocates a single frame at any give moment is that any [Sprite](/documentation/api/class-sprite/) that uses a [Texture](/documentation/api/class-texture/) which reference that [CharSet](/documentation/api/class-char-set/) will show a change of animation if any of them changes the frame, making all instances to be in sync:
+The overshoot of a shared [CharSetSpec](/documentation/api/struct-char-set-spec/) that only allocates a single frame at any given moment is that any [Sprite](/documentation/api/class-sprite/) that uses a [Texture](/documentation/api/class-texture/) which reference that [CharSet](/documentation/api/class-char-set/) will show a change of animation if any of them changes the frame, making all instances to be in sync:

 <a href="/documentation/images/user-guide/graphics/punk-chars-shared.png" data-toggle="lightbox" data-gallery="gallery"><img src="/documentation/images/user-guide/graphics/punk-chars-shared.png" width="500" /></a>